agafurov/telegram_bot/README.md

-# Baseline for a telegram bot
+# Baseline for a future telegram bot